HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 1. Client creates a Subscription with the channelType set to `email`.
 1. Server responds with a success code and creates the subscription with a state of either `requested` or `active`.
 1. Optional: Server sends a email message to the requested endpoint with a `handshake` notification.
 If the subscription was set to `requested`, it should be updated to `active` after successfully sending the email (pending additional steps such as user confirmation, etc.).
-1. Server may send an email for a notification of type `heartbeat` at any time.
+1. Server may send notifications of type `heartbeat` at any time.
-1. Server may send an email for a notificaiton of type `event-notificaiton` at any time.
+1. Server may send notifications of type `event-notification` at any time.

 ##### Security Notes